Swiss Re: Difficult Sector, Positive Whispers

 The most interesting question is whether this kind of development would challenge Warren Buffet's view that burgeoning capital capacity in reinsurance condemns it to shoddy ROC over the long term.
 It would obviously be good for the share price of Swiss Re in the short term.
 The question has to be whether a hardening of prices would simply re-attract fresh capital, making it hard for reserve depleted firms to rebuild rapidly without cutting dividends.

 The logic of this seems inexorable, but I can think of two offsets .
-First, the influx of new players in reinsurance over recent years in part reflects the lack difficulties of spread based duration arbitrage and therefore this might ease if interest rates make a sustainable move higher.
-The calculus on this may change with the move higher in rates and the improving yield curve.
+First, the influx of new players in reinsurance over recent years in part reflects the difficulties of spread based duration arbitrage and therefore this might ease if interest rates make a sustainable move higher.
+The calculus of potential new entrants may change with the move higher in rates and the improving yield curve.
 Second, natural catastrophe losses have been subdued in recent years and a period of "compensating" heavy losses in nat cat, which should occur at some point, would challenge anyone "swimming naked", to use Buffet's phrase, after offering thin risk-adjusted pricing.
 Industry leaders (Swiss Re, Munich Re) should be able to clean up in new volumes were something like that to occur.

 Conclusion